dkriegner/xrayutilities/doc/source/index.rst

  * **C-compiler** Gnu Compiler Collection or any compatible C compiler.
 On windows you most probably want to use the Microsoft compilers.
  * **Python development headers**
  * **setuptools** build system
- * **tox** needed for running the pre-configured unittest environment, which in principal can also be achieved only by the unittest package (optional)
+ * **pytest** needed for running the pre-configured unittest environment, which in principal can also be achieved only by the unittest package (optional)

 For building the documention (which you do not need to do) the requirements are:
  * **sphinx** the Python documentation generator